kanisterio/kanister/examples/postgres-RDS/README.md

 **NOTE**

-The AWS credentials must have proper permissions to perform operations on RDS
+The AWS credentials must have proper permissions to perform operations on RDS.

 ## Installing the PostgreSQL Chart

-To install the chart with the release name `my-release`:
+To install the PostgreSQL chart with the release name `my-release` and default configuration, run the following commands:

 ```bash
 $ helm repo add bitnami https://charts.bitnami.com/bitnami